 - Travel within the working day can be a regular feature, but absence from home overnight or overseas work or travel is rare, unless working in an international role.

-Relevant degree and HND subjects are available, including:
+However, relevant degree and HND subjects include:

-- culinary arts or culinary management;
+- culinary arts or culinary management

-- food science and technology;
+- food science and technology

-- business or management studies.
+- hospitality management